Improving instrumental variable estimators with post-stratification: The IV Framework

 \begin{assumption} The three core IV assumptions:

 \begin{enumerate}[wide=\parindent, label={\textbf{Part~\Alph*:}}, ref={assumption~\theassumption.\Alph*}]

-\item Effective random assignment: $Z$ is independent of $D(z)$ and $Y(z)$, given $\bm X$, for $z = 0,1$.
+\item Effective random assignment: $Z_i$ is independent of $D_i(z)$ and $Y_i(z)$, given $\bm X$, for $z = 0,1$.
 More narrowly, we assume there are $n_1$ units randomly assigned to treatment according to complete randomization, leaving $n_0 = N-n_1$ units in control.
-We take $p =n_1/N$ with $p \in (0,1)$ as fixed.\footnote{For asymptotic arguments, this can be relaxed to just ensure that $n_1/N \to p$ and $N \to \infty$.} \item Exclusion restriction: $Z_i$ only impacts $Y_i$ through $D_i$, meaning there are no treatment impacts on anyone but the compliers, so $Y_i(1) = Y_i(0)$ if $D_i(1) = D_i(0)$. \item Relevance: $Z$ has a nonzero effect on $D$, i.e., we have at least some compliers in our dataset. \end{enumerate} \end{assumption}
+We take $p =n_1/N$ with $p \in (0,1)$ as fixed.\footnote{For asymptotic arguments, this can be relaxed to just ensure that $n_1/N \to p$ and $N \to \infty$.} This implies $Z$ is independent of $D_i(z)$ and $Y_i(z)$ unconditionally. \item Exclusion restriction: $Z_i$ only impacts $Y_i$ through $D_i$, meaning there are no treatment impacts on anyone but the compliers, so $Y_i(1) = Y_i(0)$ if $D_i(1) = D_i(0)$. \item Relevance: $Z_i$ has a nonzero effect on $D_i$, i.e., we have at least some compliers in our dataset. \end{enumerate} \end{assumption} We note that under Assumption~\ref{assump:iv}, part A, the assumption of positivity: $0<P(Z=1) < 1$, is satisfied trivially.

-In the IV design, we can stratify the study population into the following groups, where unit $i$ is a...
+Critically, under these assumptions, a causal quantity such as the average treatment effect is not point identified.
+There are two primary ways to achieve point identification.
+One way is to invoke some form of a homogeneity assumption and place a restriction on how the effects of $D_i$ and $Z_i$ vary from unit to unit in the study population.
+See \citet{hernan2019} and \citet{wang2018} for examples.
+Alternatively, one can invoke an assumption known as monotonicity: \begin{assumption} Monotonicity: $D_i(1) \geq D_i(0)$. \end{assumption} Monotonicity is best understood within a principal stratification framework \citep{Frangakis:2002}---but see \citet{AngImbRub96} for IV in particular.
+The principal stratification framework identifies that the members of our study population fall into distinct latent groups depending on their treatment exposure due to treatment assignment.
+Under principal stratification unit $i$ is classified according to the following rules:

-Beyond these core IV assumptions, many IV studies, including this one, also invoke the monotonicity assumption, which is that there are no ``defiers,'' or those who do the opposite of their assigned status.
-This assumption is usually stated as:
+Under the monotonicity assumption, we rule out the presence of ``defiers,'' or those who do the opposite of their assigned status.
+The monotonicity assumption is integral to the methods we develop.